 Thousands of successful corporate and eCommerce websites today are on WordPress.
 Yes, WordPress was born as a CMS for blogging, but it evolved to become the most powerful CMS in the world.
 It is now being used by top authorities in all types of businesses.

-While most of WordPress plugins are used for customization, different post types, and other features, WordPress can be used for business websites, too.
+While most of the WordPress plugins are used for customization, different post types, and other features, WordPress can be used for business websites, too.

 WordPress can be used to build any kind of website.
 Whether you want to build an eCommerce store, a corporate website, or an online portfolio, WordPress is the best option.